atlopes/UTCDatetime/README.md

 # UTCDatetime

-A VFP extension to handle UTC dates and time, including historical points in time, and conversion from and to local time in any timezone.
+A VFP extension to handle UTC dates and time, including historical points in time, and conversion from and to local time in any time zone.

 It uses the iCal4VFP library and requires Web access to TzURL data.